Deng Jiaxian: Early life and education

 Deng Jiaxian, born on June 25, 1924 in Huaining, Anhui, during the Republic of China era, had a father named Deng Yizhe who was an academic.
 His father studied overseas at Waseda University and Columbia University before returning to teach esthetics and art theory at various Chinese universities such as Peking University and Tsinghua University.
 Naming his son "Jiaxian," which symbolizes flourishing crops in hopes that he would grow roots deeply on Chinese soil for the benefit of society.
 Growing up under his father's guidance from a young age in Beijing schools like Peking Chongde Middle School where besides regular studies he delved into traditional texts and poetry recitations daily while focusing later on English language skills alongside mathematics.

 During troubling times post-Marco Polo Bridge Incident when Japanese invaders pressured students to show support publicly for their cause by waving flags; Deng Yizhe fearing persecution sent his son away to Kunming instructing him firmly to pursue science over literature emphasizing its importance for national progress.
 This directive influenced Deng Jiaxian profoundly towards choosing a scientific path dedicated to serving his country.

-Graduating with honors in physics from National Southwestern Associated University where he shared classes with Nobel laureate Yang Chen-Ning marked the beginning of Deng's teaching career at Peking University followed by further studies abroad in America starting from Purdue University leading ultimately to obtaining a PhD degree in Physics at just 26 years old under Frederik Belinfante’s mentorship titled “The Photo-disintegration of the Deuteron”.
-Soon after completing his doctorate, he embarked back home aboard President Wilson ready to contribute significantly through scientific endeavors within mainland China.
+In 1946 from National Southwestern Associated University.
+Deng taught at Beijing University and then studied at Purdue University, earning his PhD in nuclear physics.

 Deng at Purdue University in August 1950, after receiving his Ph.D.